jadecobra/python_tdd_exercises/DICTIONARIES.md

 update values to make it pass

-## How to remove an item from a dictionary
+## Remove an item from a dictionary

 We can remove an item from a dictionary with the `pop` method.
 It deletes the key and value from the dictionary and returns the value